udexon/EMYL/Phos_Examples.md

 #### Phos Smashlet in JavaScript

 This tutorial is written for both beginners as well as experts in mind.
 Such a combination is rather rare and is perhaps a proof of the elegance of the stack machine architecture as well as the Reverse Polish Notation.
-Beginners may skip sections marked with "EXPERT".
+Beginners may skip sections marked with __[EXPERT]__.

 1. Open http://phos.epizy.com/smashlet/?i=1 using a desktop browser.